Getting Started

 Checking Installation¶

-rad -V
+rad -h

-If this prints Rad's version, you're set!
+If this prints the help string for Rad, you're set!

 Your First Rad Script - Hello World¶